Camping in Tennessee is a great way to explore the staggering amount of natural beauty the state has to offer.

 Located in the Crab Orchard Mountains, this expansive state park is a hotspot for hiking and backpacking.
 It’s also recognized by the National Autobahn Society as one of the best places for birding in Tennessee.

-Take a trip to the Backbone Rock Recreation Area of the Cherokee National Forest for some of the best primitive camping in Tennessee.
+Take a trip to the Backbone Rock Recreation Area of the Cherokee National Forest for some of the best primitive camping in all of Tennessee.

 It might be small with just 10 campsites, but Backbone Rock Campground is well worth a visit.
 The shady forested area is located just steps from Beaverdam Creek.
 Flush toilets are available onsite for an added layer of comfort despite the wilderness location.